wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/ai-visuals-power-bi/includes/1-introduction.md

 -   Use the Q&A visual

--   Find important factors with the Key lnfluencers visual
+-   Find important factors with the Key influencers visual

 -   Use the Decomposition Tree visual to break down a measure